Seandor/nodejs-study/udemy-nodejs/node-todo-api/mongodb-notes.md

 ```

 You can use `mongo` to connect to the Mongodb server that we just started.
 The `mongo` command is kind of like the `node` command to give us a environment to run mongo commands.

+### Testing
+While we are running the test using "npm run test-watch", we should not have our server running, it will interfere with supertest request.